 Chris Pratt wanted his 'Jurassic World Dominion' character to lose a hand

-Actors Chris Pratt and Bryce Dallas Howard close out their Jurassic World trilogy by confessing some bad ideas that got vetoed and stunts they did not want to do.
+Chris Pratt and Bryce Dallas Howard close out their Jurassic World trilogy by confessing some bad ideas that got vetoed.

 Across the three installments of the Jurassic World trilogy, audiences have watched Chris Pratt's Owen Grady and Bryce Dallas Howard's Claire Dearing go from enemies to frenemies to lovers, and now in Jurassic World Dominion, family.
 As the former Jurassic World park manager, Claire has come to have respect and compassion for the species that were resurrected and bred for human entertainment.
 And, Owen has traded training velociraptors, like Blue, for saving dinosaurs that have migrated into the wilds from poachers.
 Most importantly, they've come together to build their own family as the caretakers of Maisie Lockwood (Isabella Sermon), who was essentially orphaned at the end of Jurassic World: Fallen Kingdom.